dpgmediamagazines/django-arctic/docs/reference.md

 ## `ARCTIC_AUTOCOMPLETE`

-Dictionary of models that when used as a foreign key should be lazy loaded.
+Dictionary of models that when used as a foreign key should be lazy loaded when displayed in a form.
 The dictionary has as key a slug, which will be used in the callback url, and a list with the model path and the search field.
 For example:

     ARCTIC_AUTOCOMPLETE = {
-        'authors': ('books.Author', 'title'),
+        'authors': ('books.Author', 'name'),
     }

 The callback url also needs to be setup in `urls.py`: